What is the difference between detention and arrest?

 What Are Common Reasons for Detention?

 In a typical detention scenario, law enforcement officers will temporarily stop a person in a public place without transporting the person to another location, for the purpose of (1) requiring the person to justify his presence and activity in the location and (2) to identify himself.
-For example, if the police see a man loitering or otherwise acting suspiciously around an area of town that is known for drug sales, they may detain him for further questioning.
-If while detaining him, the police have reasonable suspicion that he may be dangerous, the stop may be accompanied by a patdown of the person for weapons.
+For example, if a police officer sees a man loitering or otherwise acting suspiciously around an area of town that is known for drug sales, they may detain him for further questioning.
+If while detaining him, the police have reasonable suspicion that he may be dangerous, the stop may be accompanied by a pat down of the person for weapons.
 This does not mean that the police can immediately reach into pockets or search a bag without permission.
 However, if the police feel a “bulge” that they believe could be a weapon, they may reach in to grab it in order to protect themselves.

 Other legal methods of searching during detention include using a metal detector, a drug-sniffing dog to find evidence of drugs, or a computer search to determine if the individual has any outstanding warrants for their arrest.
-A detention stop enables law enforcement officers, with minimal upset to public tranquility and intrusion into personal rights, to determine whether they should arrest a suspect, investigate further, or take no action because their initial suspicion proved groundless.
+A detention stop enables law enforcement officers, with minimal upset to public tranquility and intrusion into personal rights, to determine whether they should arrest a suspect with formal charges, investigate further, or take no action because their initial suspicion proved groundless.
 Further, because the intrusion into personal rights is minimal in detention, the police do not have to inform an individual of their rights or give Miranda warnings.

 Get Legal Help Today